Recent Comments

 • Drink water and keep drinking it.

-Learn more about hydration and heat safety and read the BSA’s guidance for preparing for high adventure activities.
+Learn more about first aid, hydration and heat safety and read Scouting America’s guidance for preparing for high adventure activities.

 16 Comments on How to Avoid Heat Exhaustion and Heat Stroke